-The UK's motorways have Ecotricity's Electric Highway installed, which requires you to sign-up and use the app on your phone.
-This will allow you to start and stop the charging and take care of the billing.
-You're charged per kW that you charge.
+The UK's motorways have Gridserve's Electric Highway installed (formerly Ecotricity), which requires you to sign-up and use the app on your phone - although many chargers have been updated to accept contactless payment.
+You're charged per kWh that you charge.
 At the time of writing that's 39p per kWh.

 Other networks, like GeniePoint (common in the South West of England), requires you to sign-up but then use a web app through your phone.
-You can also register an RFID card (it can be any card, it just links it to your account), you then pay a £1 connection fee per charge and then a per kW that you take (48p per kWh at time of writing).
+You can also register an RFID card (it can be any card, it just links it to your account), you then pay per kWh that you take (48p per kWh at time of writing).

 At the moment the public charging setup is full of variables.
-The easiest approach is to register for a couple of services you'll encounter - Polar and Electric Highway for example - and use an app like Zap-Map to help you locate chargers when you're away from home charging.
+The easiest approach is to register for a couple of services you'll encounter and use an app like Zap-Map to help you locate chargers when you're away from home charging.
 That will also let you see if the charger you want is working - as this might dictate the route you choose or where you park, for example - although there's not a 100 per cent guarantee a charger will be in working order, as we've found out on many occasions.
 This is why Zap Map is useful though: you can report broken or malfunctioning chargers.